-I ha ve received a cur rent copy of the Arkansas Tech f Nursing Undergraduat e Student Handbo ook.
-I understand that it is my I acknowledge that the ATL Undergraduate Nursing St udent Handbook constitu ites the general po licies and procedures for students in the nursing program.
-N My signature indicates that it I accept these po licies as written.
-Signature/Electronic Signature -
+I = rent copy of the Arkansas Tech ook.
+I understand that it is my responsibility to famil iarize myself with the information therein I acknowledge that the ATL licies and procedures for students in the nursing program.
+My signature indicates that I accept these po licies as written.

+Signature/Electronic Signature

 T#

-Date
+ıto.

 Pre-licensed RN to BSN

-Pre-licenseu KIN TO BOIN